Stuycs-K/finalproject-09-goihman-ben-choi-andrew-zhu-michelle/PRESENTATION.md

 ```

 ### Mask attack with wordlist
 This feature combines a wordlist with a mask pattern.
 The mask uses '_' as a wildcard character, and only passwords from the wordlist that match the mask pattern are tried.
 For example, if the mask is "pass___", it will only try passwords from the wordlist that start with "pass" followed by any three characters.
+To do this it first makes a wordlist of valid passwords from the wordlist that match the mask pattern, than does the same dictionary attack just with the new wordlist.

 ```python
 def mask_attack(zip_path, wordlist_path, mask):